-Some of the most effective cyberattacks you’ll ever encounter aren’t targeted at hardware or software – they’re targeted at people.
-Social engineering attacks often involve no more than a telephone or an email account.
+Some of the most effective cyber attacks aren’t targeted at hardware or software – they’re targeted at people.
+Social engineering attacks often involve no more than a telephone or email address.

 They’ll convince a customer service representative to change the target’s registered email address to an address belonging to the attacker, and then have a password reset token sent to that address.
-With that, the attacker will own the target’s account.
+With that, the attacker will have complete access to the target’s account.

 Hackers sent out an extremely convincing fake press release saying that the firm was pivoting to an environmentalist portfolio, causing a brief furor.

-Users of digital wallets for a cryptocurrency known as Ethereum received phishing attacks disguised as fake error messages.
+Users of cryptocurrency known as Ethereum received phishing attacks disguised as fake error messages.
 These took the form of an email that prompted users to install a patch.

 - Intelligence Agencies

-Back in 2015, a teenaged hacker was able to call Verizon, find personal information belonging to John Brennan – then-director of the CIA – and steal access to his AOL email address.
+Back in 2015, a teenage hacker was able to call Verizon, find personal information belonging to John Brennan – then-director of the CIA – and steal access to his AOL email address.
 This address happened to contain sensitive information, including details from the director’s application for a security clearance.

 These incidents show how easy it is to wreak havoc using the simplest tools imaginable.
 Hackers can steal money, fool the media, and trick secrets out of the most powerful individuals on Earth using little more than a phone and an email address.

 Which means that the address the recipient sees isn’t the address that actually sent the email.
-Although this technology protects a brand’s consumers by ensuring that their emails can’t be used to do harm, adoption rates are very low – under 50% across all industries.
+Although this technology protects a brand’s consumers by ensuring that their emails can’t be used to do harm, adoption rates are very low – under 50 percent across all industries.

 While a determined attacker has a very good chance of fooling employees with fake emails or spoofed phone calls, good administrators will still be able to detect account takeovers when they occur.
-Although it may be easy for attackers to steal user accounts, it’s still possible to limit the extent of the damage that they can cause.
+And although it may be easy for attackers to steal user accounts, it’s still possible to limit the extent of the damage they can cause.